watermelontools/watermelon-vscode/CONTRIBUTING.md

-# Contributing to Watermelon's extension developmment
+# Contributing to Watermelon's extension development

 For now, we discuss on [discord](https://discord.com/invite/W5mrAxUeWb).